What is it?

 - Can the student use proper punctuation?

-An important part of diagnostic perspective teaching is progress monitoring to assess which skills may or may not need to be revisited.
-Louisa Moats suggests in her book Basic Facts About Dyslexia and Other Reading Problems that “what the teacher emphasizes, where the teacher gives extra help, and how fast the teacher proceeds with the small groups are determined by the results of the progress monitoring assessments” (Moats, 2008, pg.
+An important part of diagnostic prescriptive teaching is progress monitoring to assess which skills may or may not need to be revisited.
+In her book Basic Facts About Dyslexia and Other Reading Problems, Louisa Moats suggests that “what the teacher emphasizes, where the teacher gives extra help, and how fast the teacher proceeds with the small groups are determined by the results of the progress monitoring assessments” (Moats, 2008, p.
 58).
-In an ideal setting, the content and speed of its delivery is entirely dependent on the student’s progress.
-Closely monitoring and tracking student progress can also be a powerful tool to help them see the growth that they have made in certain areas.
-Typically, progress monitoring directed by a teacher in the classroom is assessed through informal assessments.
+In an ideal setting, the content and speed of its delivery are entirely dependent on the student’s progress.
+Closely monitoring and tracking student progress can also be a powerful tool to help teachers track the growth that students have made in certain areas.
+Typically, progress monitoring directed by a teacher in the classroom is gauged through informal assessments.

 References